baruuum/relabelKL/README.md

 ```r
 pi.arr = extract_n_combine(mmsbm, par = "pi")
 ```
-will create an array with the first dimension equal to the number of post-warmup draws times the number of chains run, and the other dimensions are identical to the dimensions specified in the `Stan` progam.
+will create an array with the first dimension equal to the number of post-warmup draws times the number of chains run, and the other dimensions are identical to the dimensions specified in the `Stan` program.
 For example, if `gamma` was specified as a `matrix[L,M]` object, the two last dimensions of the extracted object will be `L` and `M`m This object, then, can be passed to `relabelMCMC` or `permuteMCMC`.
 For example,
 ```r
 rel = relabelMCMC(pi.arr, maxit = 50L, verbose = T)
 rel.pi.arr = rel$permuted
 theta.arr = extract_n_combine(mmsbm, par = "theta")
 rel.theta.arr = permuteMCMC(theta.arr, rel$perms, "both")
 ```
 can be used to relabel the posterior draws of both `pi` and `theta`.
-To monitor the convergence of the relabeled posterior draws, we have to transform the relabled arrays into a form that can be passed to the `rstan::monitor` function.
+To monitor the convergence of the relabeled posterior draws, we have to transform the relabeled arrays into a form that can be passed to the `rstan::monitor` function.
 This can be done by using the `to_stan_array` function:
 ```r
 rstan::monitor(to_stan_array(rel.pi.arr))
 rstan::monitor(to_stan_array(rel.theta.arr))